-Store kit reagents between 2 and 8°C except uncoated plates which should be stored at RT.
-Immediately after use remaining reagents should be returned to cold storage (2 to 8°C).
+Store kit reagents between 2 and 8°C. Immediately after use remaining reagents should be returned to cold storage (2 to 8°C).
 Expiry of the kit and reagents is stated on box front labels.
 The expiry of the kit components can only be guaranteed if the components are stored properly, and if in the case of repeated use of one component, the reagent is not contaminated by the first handling.